zkoss/zkdoc/zk_component_ref/Dropupload.md

 # Anchor

-This attribute allows the dropupload component to anchor to another component and overlay that component when the user drag & drops files to the browser.
+{% include versionSince\| 7.0.2 %} This attribute allows the dropupload component to anchor to another component and overlay that component when the user drag & drops files to the browser.
 Much like how Gmail works when dropping attachments to emails.

 ## Example